hbctraining/Intro-to-peak-analysis/lessons/06_peak_visualization_with_igv.md

 </p>

 #### Jump to regions
 Rather than zooming in on a region, you may already have an idea of where you you would like to analyze and you would like to just jump right to that region.
-Let's go to a region where we might want to inspect a peak that DiffBind has informed us shows is very significant differentially binding.
-It is located on Chromosome 13 from 64,400,764 to 64,401,164, but let's broaden our region by a kilobase on each side in order to give us some context of the genomic landscape around this differentially expressed peak.
+Let's go to a region where we might want to inspect a peak that DiffBind has informed us has significant differential binding.
+It is located on Chromosome 13 from 64,400,764 to 64,401,164, but let's broaden our region by a kilobase on each side in order to give us some context of the genomic landscape around this differentially bound peak.
 In the genomic coordinates box in the top center of the IGV browser, let's enter `chr13:64,399,764-64,402,164` and left-click "Go".

 <p align="center">
 <img src="../img/IGV_genomic_cooridnates_with_caption.png"  width="400">